qmlnet/qmlnet/README.md

 - [ ] .NET Events to signals
 - [ ] Custom V8 type that looks like an array, but wraps a .NET ```IList<T>``` instance, for modification of list in Qml, and performance.
 - [ ] General perf improvements (particularly with reflection).
+- [ ] Qml debugger for VS and VS Code.